aws-samples/aws-cloudformation-publisher/README.md

 For example: `cfn-0123456789012-us-east-1`

-Your projects' CloudFormation templates will be stored as `{project name}/${version}/main.template`.
+Your projects' CloudFormation templates will be stored as `{project name}/{version}/{template}`.

 ## Installation

-To deploy, launch CloudFormation template into your account:
+To deploy, launch the AWS Cloudformation Publisher into your account:

 |Region|Launch Template|
 |------|---------------|